-Ceridwen was born in South Africa, and grew up between South Africa and Australia.
+Ceridwen Dovey was born in South Africa, and grew up between South Africa and Australia.
 She studied anthropology on scholarship at Harvard and New York University before returning permanently to Sydney in 2010.

 Her debut novel, Blood Kin, was shortlisted for the Dylan Thomas Award, and selected for the U.S. National Book Foundation’s '5 Under 35' honours list.